ealingchambermusic/ealingchambermusic.github.io/events.md

 ---
 ### Upcoming events

-Our next concert will be Monday, 0th October at St Mary's Church, Perivale.
+Our next concert will be Monday, 14th November at St Mary's Church, Perivale.
-The programme is available to download [here](/assets/programmes/Programme_16.10.pdf)
+The programme is available to download [here](/assets/programmes/Programme_16.11.pdf)

 | Date | Organiser |
 |------|-----------|